 In past years, the first and third items in the 4-item sequence in ACMO had higher point values than the second and fourth items.
 The item scoring weight sequence within each cluster was 6-2-4-2, corresponding to Diagnosis, Diagnostic follow-up, Treatment/Management, and Treatment/Management follow-up.
-However, beginning with the 2012 ACMO exam, each item on the exam will be worth 1 point.
+However, beginning with the 2012 ACMO exam, each item on the exam is worth 1 point.

 For a more complete analysis and display of results from the previous administrations of ACMO, please click here.

 The National Board has contracted with Pearson VUE for computerized testing services.
 Pearson's extensive network of more than 200 test centers provides relatively easy access for all candidates to sit for the exam.

 Before the exam begins, candidates are also expected to read and endorse a non-disclosure agreement (NDA) concerning the Candidate Exam Conduct and Exam Security Agreement.
 To view the NDA, click here.
 Immediately following the exam, a 9-item survey will be displayed requesting candidate feedback to various aspects of the exam.
 The overall length of the test session is 5 hours, which includes 4 1/2 hours for the test and 1/2 hour for these administrative details.